QTCAT/qtcat/README.md

 ## Description:

 A association mapping method which jointly analyses all SNPs at ones and at the same time accounts for the correlation among them.
-This makes population structure correction unnecessary and therefore increases power compared to classical methods like the mixed model.
+This makes correction for population structure unnecessary and therefore increases power compared to classical methods like the mixed model.

 ## Install: